summer-ospp/help-en/docs/community.md

 This activity is open, as long as the repository in the open source community adopts [OSI organization approved open source license](https://opensource.org/licenses) or [ODI organization approved and recommended Open Knowledge License](https://opendefinition.org/licenses/), and other open and shared licenses are all supported by this activity.
 For the list of recommended licenses supported by ODI organization, please refer to [ODI organization approved and recommended Open Knowledge License (# - ODI organization approved and recommended Open Knowledge License).
-With regards to the open source community focusing on promoting open source, welcome to contact the organizing committee to communicate how to promote this activity and to conduct the subsequent cooperation.
+Regarding the open source community focusing on promoting open source, welcome to contact the organizing committee to negotiate how to promote this activity and to conduct the subsequent cooperation.

 ## How does the community sign up

-Please send the community information to email summer@iscas.ac.cn The organizer will connect with the community to discuss the subsequent cooperation.
+Please send the community information to email summer@iscas.ac.cn.
+The organizer will connect with the community to discuss the subsequent cooperation.

 ## What kind of projects are supported